artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 }
 ```

-Here, we tell the server to look up an Artwork by its slug, and tell us the title.
+Here, we tell the server to look up an `Artwork` by its slug, and tell us the title.
 So far, this is just like REST.
 But we _also_ tell it to find us the `Artist` for us.
 Importantly, object fields _must_ be followed up with further queries, and scalar fields _cannot_ be.
 With that in mind, it’s easy to see that `artwork` and `artist` are object fields, while `title` and `name` are scalar fields.

 Also note that the fact that there’s also an `artist` root query field actually has nothing to do with its presence under `Artwork`.
 There can be multiple paths to reach the same GraphQL type.
 This is defined explicitly by the schema.

 Usefully, the server’s response to a GraphQL request will directly mirror the shape of the request itself.
-The result of the query above looks like:
+The result of the request above looks like:

 ```
 {